Elections New Brunswick

 Do not leave filing to the last minute, in case corrections or additions are needed in your papers, as no nomination papers can be accepted after the deadline under any circumstances.

-• the name, civic address, and occupation of the candidate;
+• the name and civic address of the candidate;

 • the school district and electoral zone or subdistrict for which the candidate is offering;

-• the candidate’s certification of his or her name, civic address, and occupation and address for service as shown on the nomination paper is correct as stated;
+• the candidate’s certification of their name, civic address and address for service as shown on the nomination paper is correct as stated;

 • will be eighteen years of age or more as of the day of the election;